-Q: I have not received a confirmation email, but I have a PayPal receipt, am I registered?
+Q: I have not received a confirmation email, but I have a payment receipt, am I registered?

 A: Yes, you are!
 Most probably, your confirmation email has been filed in a spam or promotions folder.
+It will come from the Etchrock registration platform.
 Please dig it out, save our email address, and all future emails will go to your main inbox.

 Q: I tried to register but I have no payment receipt or confirmation email, am I in the race?